OntimizeWeb/docs/_docs/11-app-config.md

 - **uuid:** The application identifier, this is the unique package identifier of the application.
 It is used when storing or managing temporal data related with the application.
 By default is set as `ontimize-web-uuid`.
 - **title:** The title of the application.
 - **locale:** The language of the application specified by the country code (e.g. 'es' for Spanish, 'en' for English, etc.).
 - **serviceType:** The service type used in the app by framework components that request data from server.
-You can specify Ontimize REST standard, Ontimize REST JEE or a custom implementation
+You can specify Ontimize REST standard, Ontimize REST JEE or a custom implementation.
   - **Not configured (by default):** if you do not configure or specify this parameter, the framework configures Ontimize REST standard services.
   - **'OntimizeEE':** string that configures Ontimize REST JEE services.
   - **Custom class:** a service class reference that extends `OntimizeService` or `OntimizeEEService` or implements the `IDataService` interface.
 - **servicesConfiguration:** Object that contains the services configuration parameters.
 Learn more [here](#services-configuration).
 - **appMenuConfiguration:** Object defining application menu structure.
 Learn more [here](#menu-configuration).
 - **applicationLocales:** Set of available locales for the application.
+- **remoteConfig:** remote configuration object.
+You can read more about this [here](#remote-configuration).
+  - **path:** remote configuration path.
+  - **endpoint:** the base path of the URL used for the remote configuration requests.
+Default value is provided by `apiEndpoint`.
+  - **timeout:** the timeout for the remote configuration requests.
+  - **columns:** the remote column names.
+    - **user:** the name of the column where the user name is stored remotely.
+    - **appId:** the name of the column where the application identifier is stored remotely.
+    - **configuration:** the name of the column where the configuration is stored remotely.
-- **bundle:** bundle configuration object
+- **bundle:** bundle configuration object.
   - **endpoint:** the base path of the URL used in the remote bundles query.
   - **path:** bundle query method path.
 - **permissionsServiceType:** The service type used in the app by framework components that request data from server.
-You can specify Ontimize REST standard, Ontimize REST JEE or a custom implementation
+You can specify Ontimize REST standard, Ontimize REST JEE or a custom implementation.
   - **Not configured (by default):** if you do not configure or specify this parameter, the framework configures Ontimize REST standard services.
   - **'OntimizeEEPermissions':** string that configures Ontimize REST JEE services.
   - **Custom class:** a service class reference that extends `OntimizePermissions` or `OntimizeEEPermissions` or implements the `IPermissionsService` interface.
 - **permissionsConfiguration:** permissions service configuration object.

 # Services configuration